-

 The first flush adds a hint of heady vanilla and bitter caramel to the aroma.

-The brewed tea tastes sweet, silky and soft.
-The taste has a floral-caramel profile with notes of orchid, vanilla and caramel.
+The brewed tea has a sweet, silky, and soft flavor.
+The aroma reveals a floral-caramel profile with notes of orchid, vanilla, and caramel.

-As the infusions increase, this oolong tea retains its flavor profile perfectly, gradually acquiring a watery infusion.
+As the steeping process increases, this oolong tea retains its flavor profile perfectly, gradually acquiring a watery infusion.

-A 150-200 ml Yixing clay teapot is perfect for brewing.
-With a ratio of 5-7 g of dry tea leaves, it can withstand 6 full infusions and leaves a delicate and refreshing aftertaste with nuances of spicy and oily plants.
+A Yixing clay teapot with a capacity of 150-200 ml is ideal for brewing.
+With 5-7 grams of dry tea leaves, it holds up to 6 full steeps and leaves a delicate and refreshing aftertaste with hints of spicy and oily herbs.

 The infusion is the color of sunset gold, transparent and clear.

-Wu Te Lohan Yang Cha acts gently, calms well, gives a light meditative state, warms and sets the right mood.
+Wu Te Lohan Yang Cha acts gently, has a calming effect, creates a light meditative state, warms and sets the right mood.

-This tea will appeal to connoisseurs of dark Wuyi oolongs of medium fire, such as Shuixian, Rougui, Da Hong Pao, etc.
+This tea will appeal to connoisseurs of dark, medium-fire Wuyi oolongs, such as Shuixian, Rougui, Da Hong Pao, etc.

 Name in Chinese